 As the train seen above waits in Platform 1, 40115 arrives in the down platform with a westbound train.
 This platform had tracks on both sides, although Platform 3 (to the right) only had booked traffic on Summer Saturdays when a couple of trains terminated at Rhyl. (see the timetable below).
 24th July 1976.

 40001 stands in the bay platform 1a at Rhyl with a relief or excursion train on the 27th July 1976.
 Notable is the underslung starter signal for the up loop, and the repeater signal for the up through line.
 Just visible in this picture is the cross beam that connected the two posts.
 Hung from this was the post for another underslung signal, which had once controlled access from the up through to up slow.
 On the left hand post, the lamp for the up loop to up slow signal is still present.
 Beyond is Rhyl No 1 signal box.
-This box closed overnight, which meant that all down trains stopping at Rhyl after 10pm had to use the Down Slow line from Prestatyn.
+For a number of years this box closed overnight, which meant that all down trains stopping at Rhyl after 10pm had to use the Down Slow line from Prestatyn.
+This arrangement was in the WTT from May 1977 to May 1985.

 On the same evening, 25054 passes on 7T46, the freight working from Amlwch to Mold Junction, on this occasion conveying traffic picked up intermediately.
 The loco shows a variation on the '0000' headcode - four dots.